clebio/flask-d3/readme.md

 The project creates a Flask app.
 The `app.py` file is the entry-point and is executable.
 To start it, run:

 	./app.py

+## Asynchronous

+This setup can run updates asynchronously.
+Use javascript's `setTimeout()` or some such functionality.